Suwayomi/Suwayomi-VUI/README.md

 ## Web Server files

-The Tachidesk-VUI-Web.zip file in the release is for hosting the ui though a webserver
+The Tachidesk-VUI-Web.zip file in the release is for hosting the ui though `server.webUIFlavor = "Custom"` config and replacing the contents of the webUI folder in the Tachidesk data directory

-It should also be possible to replace the contents of the webUI folder in the Tachidesk data directory, though this is not recommended
+The files could also be used in a stand alone webserver though you would have to redirect `/api` trafic to tachidesk server

 ## Docker